wp-plugins/8tracks-shortcode/readme.txt

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

 == Changelog ==

+= 0.98 =
+Fixed a typo that would prevent $playops from working in the HTML5 player.
+(Thanks, Justin S. of WordPress for catching it!)

 = 0.97 =
 Added an option to allow the user to specify whether s/he would like to use Flash or HTML5 to play mixes.